ubc-library-rc/gis-dhsi/content/day4/0-intro.md

 - Anatomy of a webmap
 - Hands on with Leaflet - tinker with boilerplate map
 - activity could be - run selection of data in qgis -> export as geojson - then wrap as javascript and add to project. multipart vs. part be aware for points. solve using centroid.
-- hosting with github (make sure there's time for that)
+- Hosting with github (make sure there's time for that)

 <br>